Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 95–100 km, about 2 to 2.5 hours by road.

-Why I go: To wander through grand ruins, listen to love stories of Baz Bahadur and Rani Roopmati and watch sunsets over Jahaz Mahal.
+Why to go: To wander through grand ruins, listen to love stories of Baz Bahadur and Rani Roopmati, and watch sunsets over Jahaz Mahal.

 Top things to do: